KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 Switches the Effects/Composition Stack on or off.

 The Effects/Composition Stack shows all effects applied to a clip or a track.
 This is where you make changes to the effect settings.
-See the :ref:`Effects/Composition Stack <effects>` section of this documentation for more details.
+See the :ref:`Effects/Composition Stack <effects_and_compositions>` section of this documentation for more details.

 Effects